-Trainees are to nominate 1 research project supervisor over the course of Advanced Training.
-Nominations are recommended before the specialty consolidation phase.
+Trainees are to nominate 1 x research project supervisor over the course of Advanced Training.
+Recommended to be nominated before the specialty consolidation phase.

 The research project supervisor guides trainees with their project choice, method, data analysis and interpretation, and quality of written and oral presentation.